4neesh/DevBlog/src/blogInProgress/vblog_template.md

 ---
-title: 'xxx'
+title: 'Improve test readability with matchers'
 date: 2021-04-26
 author: 'Aneesh Mistry'
-featuredImage: ../images/xxx.jpg
+featuredImage: ../images/053_matchers.jpg
-subtitle: 'xxx'
+subtitle: 'Use matchers to improve the readability of assertions with the assertJ library'
-time: 'xx'
+time: '6'
 tags:
+- Java
-- xxx
+- Testing
 ---

 <br>
-<h4>Title</h4>
+<h4>Using Matchers with assertions</h4>
 <p>

 Encapsulation is one of the four concepts of object-orientated programming.